cloudflare/cloudflare-docs/products/registrar/src/content/why-choose-cloudflare/whois-redaction.md

 <Aside type="note">

-WHOIS redaction is not the same as WHOIS Privacy.
-WHOIS Privacy replaces your information with proxy contact information.
-Redaction removes it altogether.
+WHOIS redaction is not the same as WHOIS privacy.
+WHOIS privacy replaces your information with proxy contact information, while redaction removes it altogether.

 </Aside>